The AW Alumni Association Mission & History

 - Sponsorship of the AWAA Hall of Fame.

 Each year, the Association grants scholarships to graduating seniors.
-The Association’s goal is to increase the number of scholarships over the years and to increase the amount when funds are available.
+The Association’s goal is to increase the number of scholarships over the years and to add additional categories when funds are available.
+As of 2020, there are ten scholarships available!

 Other activities the Alumni Association has undertaken include commissioning a bust of Dick Albaugh that is on display in the lobby of the gymnasium and purchasing the lettering that is on the north end of the gymnasium that carries Dick Albaugh’s name.